 More time passes and you find yourself needing more alcohol to feel capable.
 Yet your body starts to experience symptoms of illness.
 You lose weight, have more medical issues and outwardly show signs of aging beyond what your actual years say you should.
 You may find yourself uninterested in proper hygiene.
 Without a drink, you feel you can’t start your day.

-As alcohol takes up a bigger portion of your attention, relationships become strained.
+As obsession with alcohol takes up a bigger portion of your attention, relationships become strained.
 You may lose interest in intimate activity with your significant other, feel annoyed when the kids want you to do something that doesn’t involve alcohol and find you are getting fewer and fewer social invitations because people don’t want to have you around when you are drunk.
 You miss work often due to hangovers or illness and may find yourself fired.

 Money, or lack of money, becomes an issue as you spend more on alcohol.
 Your marriage may end and you can find yourself out of a home.
 As bills are left go, you may be facing bankruptcy.
 Yet, your need for a drink is as strong as ever.
 The physical need is strong and the psychological dependency is strong, yet you may hate yourself and the alcohol more each day.
 You feel somehow defective for not being able to stop drinking.
 As your mental health deteriorates, you drink more to deal with the emotion.

 One day you wake up and somewhere inside wish you hadn’t.
 You look around and everything you once had is gone – family, friends, health, home, and job.
 You realize you can’t even count on yourself.
 The alcohol has won and your dependency on it has left you feeling lost and defeated.
 You have fallen as far as you believe possible.